This is post was created in partnership with RevolutionEHR, a supporter of NewGradOptometry & new graduate optometrists! 😎

 RevolutionEHR has been instrumental in our practice management decisions and even aided in a change of our company culture.
 Reports inside RevolutionEHR unlock troves of data for your practice.
 One of the biggest challenges is then taking all of that data and organizing it into a mode that can be used for analysis and interpretation.
 That’s where you can utilize services like Glimpse, RevolutionEHR’s own Pulse, or just your own excel documents to track, graph, and visualize trends across your multiple practices.

 Now that we have all of this data that we can quickly extract and organize, we can create unique and specific goals for our entire practice and to specific job tasks.
 Doing so, we have shifted our company culture to one that’s more goal-oriented.
-We spend monthly meetings now reviewing our quarterly goals and spend time focusing and addressing ways we can meet every goal.
+Now we spend time during our monthly meetings reviewing our quarterly goals and focusing and addressing ways we can meet each goal.

 Would you recommend RevolutionEHR to other multiple-practice offices?